|

 Mobile Apps

-E*Trade customers can use two apps: a main app and a Power app.
-The Power app is the only one of the two that allows futures trading; it also includes a paper-trading mode for practice.
-Both apps offer great resources, including horizontal charting with tools, live streaming of Bloomberg business news, and integrated option spreads.
+E*Trade customers get to use two apps: a main app and a Power app.
+The latter platform is the only one of the two that can trade futures; it also has a paper-trading mode for extra practice.
+Both apps combined deliver lots of great resources, including horizontal charting with tools, live streaming of Bloomberg business news, and integrated option spreads.

-tastytrade customers have one mobile app.
-While it lacks Bloomberg video news, it includes content from tastylive.
-Graphs can be displayed horizontally, but there are no charting tools.
-The app also lacks mobile check deposit, which is available on E*Trade’s main app.
-However, the tasty app supports multi-leg option trades.
+tastytrade customers get just one mobile app.
+We lose video news from Bloomberg but gain it from tastylive.
+A graph can be displayed horizontally, although there are no charting tools at all.
+There is no mobile check deposit, either, which is integrated on E*Trade’s main app.
+The tasty app has multi-leg option trades.

 Winner: E*Trade